 - Wolves – the first ever Europa League final was held at Molineux Stadium as Wolves hosted Spurs in the first leg of the 1972 final

 - Scorer – Sweden’s Henrik Larsson is the top goalscorer in the competition, notching 40 goals in 56 games for Feyenoord, Celtic and Helsingborg.
 Jupp Heynckes has the best EL goals per game record of any top striker though, with 1.095 goals per game

 - Comeback Kings – In the 1975-76 EL Club Brugge lost the first leg 3-0 to Ipswich but won the return 4-0, the best comeback in the competition’s history

 - Falcao – former Chelsea and Man United striker Radamel Falcao holds the record for most goals in a single EL season.
 He notched 17 for Porto in the 2010-11 campaign

 - Appearances – Giuseppe Bergomi has made the most appearances in the competition, managing 96 for Inter, although he never managed to score

-- Top Coach – Arsenal’s Unai Emery has coached a side 63 times (and counting) in the EL.
+- Top Coach – Unai Emery has coached either Valencia, Sevilla, Arsenal or Villarreal for 8 seasons in the EL.
 That’s more than any other boss and he’s also lifted the trophy three times.
-Can he make that four with the Gunners?
+Can he make that four with current club Villarreal?